sanfinity-Iot/openremote/Demo-Smart-City.md

 # Application for System Manager

 The application for the System Manager requires you to set up OpenRemote locally first.
-Follow the [Get Started](https://openremote.io/get-started-manager/).
+Follow the [Quick Start](https://github.com/openremote/openremote/blob/master/README.md).
 Next, you can access the Application for System Manager via your browser: https://localhost/manager/?realm=master/ (Username: admin, Password: secret)

 If you open the Application for the System Manager, you will see only see the 'Master' realm in the upper right realm-picker.
 The [Demo Smart City](#demo-smart-city) refers to the 'Smart City' as we have added that realm in the online demo.